Your skills and qualities

 - increase your confidence and demonstrate desirable work-related skills.

-OU students are valued by employers
+OU students are valued by employers for

 - keeping their academic and professional skills up to date